 Branding is a popular topic amongst entrepreneurs but not many small businesses executed it well.
 That’s not surprising since marketing and graphic design budgets are often small or non-existent.
 If you don’t have the budget in place to hire a graphic designer your only option is to create your own brand assets.
+Because of this, a lot of businesses spend for brand design agencies like the ones located in London to do it right.

 Luckily there has been a lot of progress in the development of do-it-yourself design tools in recent years.
 These resources allow you to create professional branding even if you don’t have a design background.
 You need to keep a few design principles and branding best practices in mind to pull off a professional and cohesive brand.
 Let’s take a look at how a disciplined approach can help you create memorable brand assets like website, social media pages, business cards, presentations, etc.